The baby name Elowyn is a fast-rising favorite, the hottest Cornish import since Jennifer.

-Thanks to Corinne for suggesting Elowen as our Baby Name of the Day.
+Thanks to Corinne for suggesting our Baby Name of the Day.

 Nature names are big in the US.
 From Holly to Willow, River to Fox, plenty of our children’s names are English-language words that evoke the great outdoors.